Humanitarian engineering: The Nyamilu Community Water Project

 The Nyamilu Community Water Project began in 2005 as an Engineers Without Borders project led by both Dartmouth College and Louisiana State University.
 Dartmouth engineers were tasked with locating an appropriate location for a well, securing a permit for drilling, building the well, and installing a solar-powered water pump; Louisiana State University students would be in charge of building a water distribution system.
 After overcoming various setbacks, the engineers managed to complete the project with assistance from the village residents.
 The result of this project was a 30,000-liter tank and 6,000 meters of pipe that helped distribute this water within a two-kilometer radius.

 Global Research on WaSH to Eliminate childhood Stunting (GRoWES)

-The Global Research on WaSH (water, sanitation, and hygiene) to Eliminate childhood Stunting (GRoWES) project is an example of convergence research with diverse environmental health professionals – including engineers, nurses, and sanitarians – working together with communities to solve a complex societal challenge – namely, children growing up to be significantly short of stature (also known as stunted).
+The Global Research on WaSH (water, sanitation, and hygiene) to Eliminate childhood Stunting (GRoWES) project led by Daniel Oerther is an example of convergence research with diverse environmental health professionals – including engineers, nurses, and sanitarians – working together with communities to solve a complex societal challenge – namely, children growing up to be significantly short of stature (also known as stunted).
 The GRoWES project developed a novel approach leveraging community-based participatory research, mixed-methods, and interprofessional education to address the interface of providing access to drinking water and assuring food security.
 The GRoWES project has completed projects in rural villages in Guatemala, rural villages in Brazil, and informal settlements in South Africa.